nimbix/jarvice-helm/README.md

     --version <chart-version> jarvice-master/jarvice
 -->

+**NOTE:** `jarvice.JARVICE_APPSYNC_USERONLY=true` can be set to only synchronize application catalog items owned by the user set in `jarvice.JARVICE_REMOTE_USER`; this is a simple way to restrict the applications that get synchronized from the upstream service catalog.

 ### Quick install to Amazon EKS with `jarvice-deploy2eks` script

 If a kubernetes cluster is not readily available, JARVICE can be quickly